adipurnama/todo/README.md

 No body required

 #### Response
-If successful, returns an array of tasks:
+If successful, returns a sorted array of tasks in ascending order by due date.
+Due dates with `null` values will appear first.

 	[{
   	   "completed": string (yyyy-MM-dd),